unfoldingWord/translationCore/README.md

-# Translation Core
+# translationCore
-Repository for the desktop application Translation Core
+Repository for the desktop application translationCore

 # Setup